Super-Protocol/docs/testnet/CLI/index.md

 ## Introduction

 Super Protocol CLI is a powerful tool for developers.
-It supports all functions that are currently available in the protocol.
+It supports all the functionality currently available in the protocol.

 ## Installation